 The guide is the first in a series of NQS guides prepared by Xplor to help centres improve ratings in each of the seven quality areas under the National Quality Framework (NQF).
-Xplor is one of the leading providers of early learning solutions and currently serves over 7,000 centres across Australia through the QikKids and Xplor brands.
+Xplor is one of the leading providers of early learning solutions and currently serves over 10,500 services across Australia and New Zealand through the QikKids and Xplor brands.
 Quality Area 1 (QA1) focuses on ensuring that the educational program, practice, assessment and planning for each child maximises learning opportunities for children.

 “Xplor offers a single platform that makes it easy to document, store, and share individual children’s development.
 Having all this information in one place also makes it easy for educators to review child development critically.”